zieglerh/pimcore-event-manager/README.md

 - define EventSubscribers simple with PHP Attributes
 - subscribe to only used events
-- caching via symfony cache
+- caching via symfony build cache

 ## Usage